meadus/pixelArt/readme.txt

-WORK IN PROGRESS
+WORK IN PROGRESS, currently makes a lower resolution image of a desired size.

 Pixel Art Generator.

-Python 3.7 code.

 Takes a PNG image as an input, then scales the image down to a defined size.
 Averages multiple pixels in the original image.
 Gives a "pixelated" look.